Scaling and Population Loss in Mexican Urban Centres: Results

 \subsection{Scaling of radial densities}

-{ As a city grows, the radial distribution $\rho(\rad, t)$ of its population changes.
-These changes can occur due to four factors: births, deaths, migration, and housing relocation.
-These changes can lead to a new population distribution that depends on individual decisions and displays self-organising characteristics \cite{portugali2017self}, so even if each household chooses its residential location individually in an open market, the overall redistribution of locations shows a general organised pattern observed across many cities (see Supplementary Note 2).
-The function $\rho(\rad, t)$ specifies the distribution of radial distances $\rad$ in the city at time $t$, so $\rho(\rad, t)\, \mathrm{d}\rad$ is the probability of finding a randomly chosen person between $\rad$ and $\rad + \mathrm{d}\rad$.
-In all cities considered, the updated distribution of the population can be obtained from the old one by stretching along the radial distance (while keeping $\rho$ normalised to one).
-By characterising this scaling, we can reevaluate the magnitude of population loss in urban central regions and its dynamics (Figure \ref{fig:rescaled_rhos}).
+{ The radial probability density $\rho(\rad, t)$ specifies the distribution of people in the city at time $t$ as the distribution of their radial distances $\rad$, so $\rho(\rad, t)\, \mathrm{d}\rad$ is the probability of finding a randomly chosen person between $\rad$ and $\rad + \mathrm{d}\rad$ (Figure \ref{fig:methods}c).
+As a city grows, the radial distribution $\rho(\rad, t)$ of its population changes.
+These changes can result from four factors: births, deaths, migration, and housing relocation.
+But, as has been observed in cities from the US \cite{jackson1987crabgrass}, India \cite{harari2020cities}, across Africa \cite{bettencourt2025infrastructure}, and Germany (after the fall of the Berlin Wall) \cite{ahlfeldt2015economics}, these changes often reflect feedback loops between policy interventions (e.g., new infrastructure) and their intended and unintended consequences.
+In the US, for example, car-oriented development led to higher car ownership, greater infrastructure, and increased parking demand \cite{berrill2024comparing}, resulting in suburban growth and further car dependency.
+These changes can lead to a new population distribution that depends on individual decisions and displays self-organising characteristics \cite{portugali2017self}.
+Thus, even if each household chooses its residential location individually in an open market, the overall redistribution of locations shows a general, organised pattern observed across many cities (see Supplementary Note 4).
+In all Mexican cities considered, the updated population distribution can be obtained from the old one by stretching along the radial distance, while scaling down the density values so that $\rho$ remains normalised to one (Figure \ref{fig:demo_scaling}b).
+By characterising this scaling, we can reevaluate the magnitude of population loss in urban central regions and its dynamics.

 }